idealogica/good-view/readme.md

-# GoodView - Extremely simple and standard compliant view implementation of MVC pattern.
+# GoodView - Extremely simple and standard compliant view implementation of MVC pattern

 ## 1. What is GoodView?